apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. warning::
-      We will be configuring an Advanced Zone in a way that will allow us to access both the "Management" network of the cloud as well as the "Public" network - we will do so by using the same CIDR (but different IP ranges) for both "Management" (Pod) and the "Public" networks - which is something your would NEVER do in a production - this is for strictly for testing purposes only!
+      We will be configuring an Advanced Zone in a way that will allow us to access both the "Management" network of the cloud as well as the "Public" network - we will do so by using the same CIDR (but different part of it, i.e. different IP ranges) for both "Management" (Pod) and "Public" networks - which is something your would NEVER do in a production - this is done strictly for testing purposes only in this guide!

 Click "Continue with Installation" to continue - you will be offered to change your root admin password - please do so, and click on OK.